-Investors that rely on technical chart analysis are equipped with trading tools such as trend lines, indicators, and technical patterns to interpret an asset’s price action.
+Investors who rely on technical chart analysis are equipped with trading tools such as trend lines, indicators, and technical patterns to interpret an asset’s price action.
 The charting package is interfaced with TradingView, which is a popular charting solution.
 You should be aware the drawing tools and indicators will be removed after logging out.
-Those that want to perform technical analysis over multiple sessions should consider using a separate crypto charting website.
+Those who want to perform technical analysis over multiple sessions should consider using a separate crypto charting website.

 Instant Buy & Sell

 Coinspot provides the option to buy and sell cryptocurrency instantly to do so by clicking on the 'Buy/Sell' link at the top of the page.
 There are over 200+ coins that can be purchased instantly or sold back to AUD.

 The process to use the instant buy feature is simple.
 For example, if you want to quickly buy Ethereum, the asset is selected from the list and an order entry box is displayed.
 Here, you can enter the amount of AUD they want to spend buying Ethereum.